vilvadot/serpento2.0/README.md

 # Relay

 The relayer is a substitute for the CCV.
 Serpento will interface with it as if it is the original tracking software and snakes will play using old recorded data.
 This is just a tool to make it work online.

+## Enviroment

+* CV_IP: IP where CCV is emitting OSC
+* CV_PORT: PORT where CCV is emitting OSC
+* PORT: Sockets port
+* RECORD_TIME: Time in ms to record tracking data